PoisotLab/ms_metaweb_perspectives/README.md

 [@Eichhorn2019SteDec; @Nokmaq2021AwaSle].
 As we see artificial
 intelligence/machine learning being increasingly mobilized to generate knowledge that is lacking for conservation decisions [*e.g.* @Lamba2019DeeLea;
+@MoseboFernandes2020MacLea] and drive policy decisions [@Weiskopf2022IncUpt],
-@MoseboFernandes2020MacLea], our discussion of these tools need to go beyond the technical, and into the governance consequences they can have.
+our discussion of these tools need to go beyond the technical, and into the governance consequences they can have.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,